bsmsoft/bsmweb/blog/2019-07-30-bsm-site-ready.md

 <!--truncate-->

-The page will be automatically generated with
+The page will be automatically published with
 [GitHub Actions](https://github.com/bsmsoft/bsmweb/actions)
 when sources are pushed to master branch of
 <https://github.com/bsmsoft/bsmweb>.